edgelesssys/marblerun.sh/content/docs/reference/cli.md

   marblerun [command]

 Available Commands:
-  certificate      Retrieves the certificate of the Marblerun coordinator check            Check the status of Marbleruns control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with Marblerun help             Help about any command install          Installs marblerun on a kubernetes cluster manifest         Manages manifest for the Marblerun coordinator namespace        Manages namespaces associated with Marblerun installations precheck         Check if your kubernetes cluster supports SGX recover          Recovers the Marblerun coordinator from a sealed state secret           Manages secrets for the Marblerun coordinator status           Gives information about the status of the marblerun Coordinator uninstall        Removes Marblerun from a kubernetes cluster version          Display version of this CLI and (if running) the Marblerun coordinator
+  certificate      Retrieves the certificate of the Marblerun Coordinator check            Check the status of Marbleruns control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with Marblerun help             Help about any command install          Installs marblerun on a kubernetes cluster manifest         Manages manifest for the Marblerun Coordinator namespace        Manages namespaces associated with Marblerun installations precheck         Check if your kubernetes cluster supports SGX recover          Recovers the Marblerun Coordinator from a sealed state secret           Manages secrets for the Marblerun Coordinator status           Gives information about the status of the marblerun Coordinator uninstall        Removes Marblerun from a kubernetes cluster version          Display version of this CLI and (if running) the Marblerun Coordinator

 Flags:
   -h, --help   help for marblerun